 Mercury Jets is an on demand air charter provider specializing in private jet and turboprop charters in Austin, TX.
-Our team is composed of industry leading professionals dedicated to providing our customers with the ultimate air charter experience.
-We are committed to safety, reliability and white glove customer service.
-To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-954-359-0111.
+Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
+We are committed to safety, reliability, and white glove customer service.
+To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 Mercury Jets offers international and domestic charter flight services to and from Austin, Texas.
-Austin is accessible by 28 airports, which are located within a 50 miles radius of the city itself.
-The major airports in Austin are Austin-Bergstrom International Airport (AUS) and Austin Executive Airport (EDC).
-There are over 150 aircraft options available for charter such as very light jets (Citation Mustang, Phenom 100), super light jets (Citation XLS, Learjet 45XR), light jets (Citation SII, Citation CJ2+), turbo props (King Air 200), super midsize jets (Falcon 50, Hawker 1000), midsize jets (Hawker 900XP, Learjet 55, and Citation III), large jets (Falcon 900, Challenger 604).
-There are also ultra long range jets available for rent such as the Global 5000, Gulfstream V and the Gulfstream G550.
+Austin is accessible by 28 airports, located within a 50 miles radius of the city itself.
+Austin-Bergstrom International Airport (AUS) and Austin Executive Airport (EDC) are the major airports in Austin.
+There are over 150 aircraft options available for charter, such as very light jets (Citation Mustang, Phenom 100), super light jets (Citation XLS, Learjet 45XR), light jets (Citation SII, Citation CJ2+), turboprops (King Air 200), super-midsize jets (Falcon 50, Hawker 1000), midsize jets (Hawker 900XP, Learjet 55, and Citation III), large jets (Falcon 900, Challenger 604).
+There are also ultra-long-range jets available for rent, such as the Global 5000, Gulfstream V, and the Gulfstream G550.

 Things to Do in Austin

 The beautiful city with hills, valleys, and lakes, Austin, is the capital of the state of Texas.
-There are 2 lakes inside city limits and 5 more lakes to the northwest making up the Highland Lakes chain.
-This makes Austin a very popular destination for water activities like swimming, boating, water skiing, wake boarding, and parasailing.
-Having mild winter climate Austin attracts many tourists from the northern states.
-Often referred as “The Live Music Capital of the World”, Austin boasts many musicians and music venues.
+There are 2 lakes inside city limits and 5 more lakes to the northwest, making up the Highland Lakes chain.
+This makes Austin a top-rated destination for water activities like swimming, boating, water skiing, wakeboarding, and parasailing.
+Having a mild winter climate Austin attracts many tourists from the northern states.
+Often referred to as “The Live Music Capital of the World,” Austin boasts many musicians and music venues.
 The most famous places of interest are the Austin Convention Center, Texas Capitol, Blanton Museum of Art, Austin Museum of Art, Bob Bullock Texas State History Museum, Congress Avenue Bridge, Texas Governor’s Mansion, Longhorn Caverns, Lady Bird Johnson Wildflower Center, LBJ Library and Museum, and Congress Avenue Bridge.